starcitizen-lug/knowledge-base/wiki/Home.md

 > (Oct 9, 2023) **Crash when taking shield damage in-game**
 > - There is a shield rendering bug that causes the game to crash.
 It seems to affect 1000 series cards.
 > - There is currently no known workaround other than switching cards.
 We recommend AMD.

-### Easy Anti-Cheat
-> [!note]
-> (Feb 12, 2022) **Easy Anti-Cheat is live.**
-> - CIG is aware of the problem but there is still no ETA.
-There are currently no consequences that we are aware of for using the workaround, but CIG has suggested that eventually people will be kicked for tripping EAC.
-The workaround is automatically configured for new installs through Lutris.